Inspect A Running Program

 Speaker, Speed And Mute

-The TEC-1G panel includes speaker, speed and mute controls in the display area.
+The display area includes speaker, speed and mute controls.
 Use MUTED to prevent sound while debugging.
 The speed control lets the panel request a different run mode from the emulator.